 - Creaking or grinding noises during movement, an indication of bone-on-bone friction

-Your doctor will order imaging studies to help diagnose synovial chondromatosis.
-Imaging studies will also help your doctor differentiate synovial chondromatosis from osteoarthritis.
+Your doctor will order imaging tests to help diagnose synovial chondromatosis.
+Imaging tests will also help your doctor differentiate synovial chondromatosis from osteoarthritis.

-Other imaging studies.
-If the loose bodies are not visible on x-ray, your doctor may order a magnetic resonance imaging (MRI) scan or computerized tomography (CT) scan to better evaluate the joint.
+Other imaging tests.
+If the loose bodies are not visible on X-ray, your doctor may order a magnetic resonance imaging (MRI) scan or computerized tomography (CT) scan to better evaluate the joint.
 Loose bodies can typically be seen on both MRI and CT scans.

 In addition to showing the loose bodies, imaging tests can also help your doctor determine whether you have any additional problems, such as fluid in the joint or signs of osteoarthritis (narrowing of the joint space and bone spurs).

 Observation.
 Depending on your symptoms, simple observation can sometimes be a treatment option.
 Your doctor will carefully consider a number of factors in determining whether observation is appropriate in your case.

 During this time, your doctor will closely monitor the affected joint to check for the progression of osteoarthritis.

 Treatment for synovial chondromatosis typically involves surgery to remove the loose bodies of cartilage.
 In some cases, the synovium is also partially or fully removed (synovectomy) during surgery.